-Fat burning foods are the staples of your diet that keep you in the fat burning zone.
+Fat burning foods are the staples of your diet that keep you in the fat burning zone to lose weight.
 Eaten on a consistent basis, they go a long way in determining what your body looks like and how you feel.
-More than exercise, more than supplements, nothing else dictates how much body fat you have, more than your diet.
+More than exercise, more than supplements, nothing else dictates weight loss more than your diet.

-As such, Eugene, our partner-in-crime, shows us that there are plenty of tasty choices of fat burning foods for you to eat when you’re dieting.
+As such, Eugene, our partner-in-crime, shows us that there are plenty of tasty fat burning foods to choose from when you’re dieting.
 He’s put together a comprehensive list of the 75 best foods to keep you in the fat-burning zone for our Dirty Little Book of Dieting.

 In case you don’t yet have the Dirty Little Book, I’ve taken 5 of those fat burning foods and expounded a bit on why I make them a backbone of my diet, and you should too.

 - 1 5 Fat Burning Foods: Why You Should Be Eating Them

 - 2 A High Quality Source of Protein with Omega-3’s Making a Super Fat Burning Food